mimfgg/elite-prism-ctl/README.md

     usage: elite-prism-ctl.py [-h] [--set-color COLOR] [--reload] [--as-indicator]

-    A tool to configure the SteelSeries Elite Prism HeadSet.
+    A tool to configure the SteelSeries Elite Prism Headset.

     optional arguments:
-    -h, --help         show the help message and exit --set-color COLOR  set the color to the given valid css color name or hex string and exit --reload           reload settings from the config file and exit --as-indicator     start a panel indicator
+    -h, --help         show the help message and exit --set-color COLOR  set the color to the given valid css color name or hex string and exit --reload           reload settings from the configuration file and exit --as-indicator     start as a panel indicator